Healthcare

 How they used Acrobits

 1. White-labeled Cloud Softphone, embedded in the platform.
 Clinicians see Mobile Heartbeat's brand, UI, and workflow.
-Hospital IT teams contract with Mobile Heartbeat.
-Acrobits sits underneath, where the clinical user never has to think about it.
+Acrobits carries the hard part underneath, out of sight, where the clinical user never has to think about it.

-2. A technical foundation built for the use case.
-SIPIS local push delivers calls reliably to backgrounded and battery-optimized devices.
-CallKit on iOS and native Android telephony integration keep the call presentation native to the device.
+2. A foundation built for the use case.
+SIPIS local push delivers calls reliably to backgrounded and battery-optimized devices, landing them on the phone's own native call screen.

 3. An encryption stack hospital IT can audit.
-TLS for signaling, SRTP for media, ZRTP available end-to-end, aligning with the security posture hospital IT teams require.
-Acrobits supports Mobile Heartbeat; Mobile Heartbeat supports the hospital systems on its platform.
+TLS for signaling, SRTP for media, ZRTP end-to-end.
+Acrobits keeps the dial tone alive; Mobile Heartbeat builds the clinical product on top of it.
+Neither side does the other's job.

 Requirements